Raku/L10N/README.md

 NAME
 ====

-L10N - All official localizations of Raku
+L10N - All official localizations of Raku, approved by Coke.

 SYNOPSIS
 ========